ivenms/github-media-recorder/README.md

 # Github Media Recorder App for Mobile

+> **Note:** This application serves as the backend for the [@ivenms/react-github-media-library](https://github.com/ivenms/react-github-media-library) library.
+If you are looking for a React component library to integrate GitHub-based media recording and management into your app, please visit the [react-github-media-library repository](https://github.com/ivenms/react-github-media-library).

 A Progressive Web App (PWA) for recording audio and video, converting to MP3/MP4, and uploading to a GitHub repository.
 Features secure GitHub Personal Access Token authentication, installable PWA functionality, and automatic deployment to GitHub Pages.

 ## Features